M89-class destroyer: 1914 project

 Design work began in 1913 by the Naval Constructors Department (Service technique des constructions navales, STCN) on a new 1,500-tonne torpilleur d'escadre (fleet torpedo boat).
 The design focused on combat with other destroyers, an emphasis was placed on an expected combat distance of 3000 m, with fast, unstable, and unarmoured ships.
 The STCN committee recommended above all else, larger calibre guns compared to previous French destroyer designs, a 138.6 mm gun was preferred.
 In the Spring of 1914, French arms manufacturer, Schneider-Creusot proposed production of a short 140 mm/25 gun, with a sliding breech for the new ships.
 Other common areas of protection such as the conning tower and deck armour thickness are not known.

 The final study was approved by the STCN on 9 June 1914.
 The final design was for a 1,530-ton ship, nearly twice as heavy as France's previous batch of 800-tonne destroyers.
 The armament would consist of two 140 mm single mounted Schneider cannons, mounted fore and aft.
 Torpedo armament would consist of a total of eight 450 mm torpedo tubes, two central, triple mounted launchers abaft the funnels and two single launchers mounted abeam the bridge.
 A four boiler, geared steam turbine was suggested, with an estimated 25,000–38,000 shp required to achieve the requested speed of 33 kn.
 The crew was to consist of five officers and one hundred-fifty sailors.

 Two ships of this specification, designated M89 and M90 were pencilled into the projected 1915 building programme and were expected to be completed by 1917.
 In the Spring of 1914 the Navy Minister refused to incorporate the ships into the 1915 programme.
 This came as a surprise to the Navy, as they had already ordered the torpedoes for the expected ships.
 In the interim, the last 800-tonne destroyer, Enseigne Gabolde, would receive the M89 class' planned propulsion system and torpedoes.
-Studies on revamping the destroyer design continued until August 1914 and the start of World War I, but all naval construction plans into abeyance.
+Studies on revamping the destroyer design continued until August 1914 and the start of World War I, but all naval construction plans fell into abeyance.
 The project would only be revived in Spring 1917.